outseta/outseta-toolkit/README.md

  ***********************************************************
  ** 🚨 Remember to create a person custom property with system name: Skills **
  ***********************************************************
-// 1.
-Go to CRM > Custom Properties > Person > Add Property
+ 1. Go to CRM > Custom Properties > Person > Add Property
-// 2.
-Make sure the system name is "Skills"
+ 2. Make sure the system name is "Skills"
-// 3. and the control type is "select"
+ 3. and the control type is "select"
-// 4.
-Add the following options: `JavaScript`, `Design`, `Marketing` */
+ 4. Add the following options: `JavaScript`, `Design`, `Marketing` */

 // Toggle skill tag
-// Select variant `Active` when slug is present in skills
+// Selects variant `Active` when slug is present in skills
-// Select variant `Inactive` when slug is not present in skills
+// Selects variant `Inactive` when slug is not present in skills
 // ℹ️ Requires a `slug` property on the component export function toggleSkillTag(Component): ComponentType {
   return custom.toggleProperty(Component, "Skills", {
-    value: "props.slug",
+    value: "props.slug", // e.g. one of: `JavaScript`, `Design`, `Marketing`
   });
 }